Erde321/startuprasp/README.md

 ### Set Up CallMeBot
 Follow the setup instructions from the [CallMeBot repository](https://github.com/stonatm/CallMeBot-Whatsapp-Signal) to configure message sending.
+The file 'callmebot.py' from CallMeBot-Whatsapp-Signal needs to be in the directory 'callmebot'!

 ## Usage
 ### Start ngrok & Fan Control